rogersdb/PsiCrunch/README.md

     write_database(T = np.array([0.010, 25, 50, 100, 150, 200, 250]), P = 230, solid_solution = 'Yes', clay_thermo = 'Yes',
     sourcedb = 'thermo.2021', dataset = 'Pflotran', sourceformat = 'GWB', print_msg = True)

 This will create a Pflotran-formatted thermodynamic database for the same temperature range and pressure as the more nicely formatted GWB database.
+Using Spyder, I find this under my name on Windows and "output/Pflotran".

-Now you just need to add in the Debye-Huckel parameters for these temperature and pressures (missing for some reason in Pflotran) by copying and pasting from the GWB-formatted database
+Now you just need to add in the Debye-Huckel parameters to the new Crunch database for these temperature and pressures (missing for some reason in Pflotran) by copying and pasting from the GWB-formatted database

     * temperatures (degC)
           0.0100     25.0000     50.0000    100.0000